dynamocic/dynamocic.github.io/lendinglibrary.md

 The library will be open during the workshop's opening hours.

-We offer two types of Lending Library Memberships
+We offer two types of Lending Library Memberships:

 **Annual - £50**